-When a policy proposal is judged to have disproportionate impacts on a particular population segment, such as small businesses or women, this should be considered in a Regulation Impact Statement (RIS).
+When a policy proposal is judged to have disproportionate impacts on a particular population segment, such as small businesses or women, indigenous populations, or people living in regional and remote areas this should be considered in Impact Analysis.
 By itself, understanding the likely impacts does not provide a guide to action.
 However, when policy analysis goes beyond a purely quantitative CBA efficiency representation, decision makers can take these impacts into account in a final decision.

-This guidance note explains how factors that are unique to different cohorts should be taken into account in addressing the seven RIS questions listed in the Australian Government Guide to Regulatory Impact Analysis.
+This guidance note explains how factors that are unique to different cohorts should be taken into account in addressing the seven Impact Analysis questions listed in the Australian Government Guide to Policy Impact Analysis.
 It includes a stepped process of performing a distributional analysis.